Training For Your Future Begins With A Spartan Education

 The Moving Parts of the Aviation World

-The roles in the aviation industry are set up like a team.
-Each role is of equal importance and all of these responsibilities work seamlessly together to do one thing.
-Provide safe and efficient aircraft operation for those in the air and on the ground.
-There are five different roles that cover a wide range of skills.
+In the aviation industry technicians and pilots operate as a team.
+Each role is of importance, and these parties work seamlessly together to do one thing- provide safe and efficient aircraft operation for those on the ground, and in the air.
+There are many different roles that cover a wide range of skills.
+Here are five.
 So, where do you best fit?

 *programs vary by location

-An Airframe & Powerplant Mechanic performs preventative maintenance by overhauling and repairing any inspected aircraft.
-Train to become an Aviation Maintenance Technician in as little as 18 months*.
+An AMT performs preventative maintenance by overhauling and repairing any inspected aircraft.
+Train to become an Aviation Maintenance Technician in as few as 15 months*.

 A Nondestructive Testing Technician uses sophisticated technology to test the structural integrity of the aircraft and other materials.
 These quality control techniques are crucial for ensuring the safety of passengers.
-You could start a new career as soon as 11 months.
+Train at our Tulsa campus to become a Nondestructive Testing Technician in as few as 11 months.

 Pilots are the ones at the controls.
-They have a deep understanding of the entire aircraft from the complex flight systems to the aerodynamics that allow it to fly.
+They have a deep understanding of the operation of entire aircraft- from the complex flight systems, to the aerodynamics that allow it to fly.
+Train at out Tulsa Fight School to become a pilot in as few as 17 months.

 *programs vary by location